 2.Completing an Educational Plan setting forth how the externship will be a new learning opportunity. -

-After these steps are complete, the student should schedule a pre-approval meeting with the Director of Externships.
+After these steps are complete, the student should schedule a pre-approval meeting with the Director or Assistant Director of Externships.
 The student should also have the signed Paid Externship Supervisor Rider Agreement, as well as their proposed schedule, and resume.

 -